Training Zones for Cross-Country Skiers (with Demo Videos)

 Training Zones

 Exercising at different levels of intensity has health and performance benefits for cross-country skiers of all ages.
-There are countless systems for delineating training zones.
-We like this:
+We use these training Zones:

 There aren’t clear boundaries between zones; so don’t overthink it.
 Mix high and low intensity training on a weekly basis.
 Keep your low effort training easy enough that it doesn’t interfere with your ability to go hard during interval training sessions.